 An advantage of microfibre is that it's a good substitute for leather, cutting-out the animal industry with its cruelty, land waste, and emissions.

 - Company criticised for enforcing poor terms on small suppliers

 - Mis-selling of products

 ✔ Boycott Calls - (we might sell on Amazon some time but not yet)

 ✔ Political Activity - donors who fund lobby groups who pretend to be impartial etc etcThis is a list of pet hates - the party donors who may also hire lobbyists and may be members of a supposedly expert trade association.

 Veganline.com has a page or two about a pet hate like that, which is now dormant but might re-emerge.
 It used to be called Ethical Fashion Forum, or Ethical Fashion Forum: Goods from Badly-Run Countries on our page about it, next to our one about their Made in Britain page.

-Involvement with London Fashion Week from British Fashion Council isn't mentioned, but they are funded by the Greater London Authority and the Department for Business, so we pay taxes towards them.
-They promote throw-away, fast-changing fashion from un-named factories that compete with factories that pay taxes in the UK.
+Involvement with London Fashion Week from British Fashion Council isn't mentioned.
+They are an off-shoot of the Greater London Authority with a little funding from the Department for Business, so we pay taxes towards them.
+They promote throw-away, fast-changing fashion from un-named factories. competing with factories that pay taxes and employ people in the UK.

 ☐ Tax - we do OKVeganline pays taxes towards a welfare state so it is way-ahead of some rivals, but we benefit from tax breaks.